Course Catalog 2025-2026

 BUS 253 Indo-Tibetan Buddhist Philosophy and Hermeneutics (4 Credits)

-This intensive course is taught at the Central University of Tibetan Studies in Sarnath, India, as part of the Hampshire/Five College in India program.
-Students take daily classes, taught by eminent Tibetan scholars, in Buddhist philosophy, Indo-Tibetan hermeneutics and Tibetan history and culture, and they attend regular discussion sessions as well as incidental lectures on topics including Tibetan art history and iconography, Tibetan astrology and medicine and Tibetan politics.
-Students also visit important Buddhist historical sites and explore Varanasi, one of the oldest continuously inhabited cities in the world.
+This intensive course is taught at the Central University of Tibetan Studies in Sarnath, India, as part of the Tibetan Studies in India program.
+Students take daily classes, taught by eminent Tibetan scholars, in Buddhist philosophy, Indo-Tibetan hermeneutics, and Tibetan history and culture; they attend incidental lectures on topics including Tibetan art, astrology, history, medicine, and politics; and they participate in regular discussion sessions.
+Students also visit important Buddhist historical sites and explore Varanasi, home to thousands of Hindu temples.
 Each student is paired with a Tibetan student "buddy" to get an inside view of Tibetan culture.
 No prerequisites.
+Application and program acceptance required.
+This course takes place in India.
 Enrollment limited to 15.
-Application and H/5CIP permission required. {H}{N}{S}
+Instructor permission required. {H}{N}{S}

 Interterm, Variable